 Childcare Program | Mini ENT Camp

 Full-day and half-day programs for infants and children will be available during the 2025 Annual Meeting.
 Infants and toddlers will have separate play and rest areas, and will have access to toys and activities designed to let babies and toddlers explore, play and take in their surroundings as their age and interest level allows.
 Pre-school and school-aged children will be engaged through instructive play activities while fostering sharing and collaboration.
+Registration closes on September 11.
+Onsite registration will not be available.
 Learn more and register here.

 Digital Scavenger Hunt